 If someone has a DARK CORE RGB PRO that doesn't correspond to our review, let us know and we will update the review.

-The Corsair DARK CORE RGB PRO is an impressive overall mouse, and it feels better-built and more comfortable than other wireless gaming mice.
-It has a higher polling rate than most, but the sensor has a high CPI variation, which is disappointing.
+The Corsair DARK CORE RGB PRO is an impressive overall mouse, and it feels better built and more comfortable than other wireless gaming mice.
+The sensor has a high CPI variation, which is disappointing.
 It's heavy, but if that doesn't bother you, this is a great mouse for its price.

 Also, make sure to check out our recommendations for the best gaming mice, the best wireless mice, and the best Corsair mice.

 The Corsair DARK CORE RGB PRO is better than the Corsair IRONCLAW RGB Wireless.
-The DARK CORE has lower click latency, a higher polling rate, and it has onboard memory.
+The DARK CORE has lower click latency and onboard memory.
 However, the IRONCLAW has more buttons, lower lift-off distance, and less CPI variation.

 The Corsair DARK CORE RGB PRO is better than the Corsair HARPOON RGB Wireless.
 The DARK CORE feels better-built and more comfortable.
 It also has more buttons, a wider CPI range, and the CPI can be adjusted by increments of 1.
 However, the HARPOON has less CPI variation, and it's much lighter.

 The Corsair DARK CORE RGB PRO is a good wireless gaming mouse, while the Corsair SABRE RGB PRO is an excellent wired gaming mouse.
-The DARK CORE connects wirelessly with its USB receiver or via Bluetooth, has a thumb rest and a detachable pinky rest, and has a higher polling rate.
+The DARK CORE connects wirelessly with its USB receiver or via Bluetooth, has a thumb rest and a detachable pinky rest.
 Unfortunately, its sensor is somewhat inconsistent.
 Comparatively, the SABRE is wired-only, significantly lighter, and has a lower lift-off distance.
 Both have comparable click latency and are well-suited for nearly all hand sizes using a palm or claw grip, but only larger hands using a fingertip grip.

 The Corsair DARK CORE RGB PRO is better than the Razer Mamba Wireless.
-The Corsair has Bluetooth support, a higher max CPI, a higher polling rate, and the dedicated software works on macOS.
+The Corsair has Bluetooth support, a higher max CPI and the dedicated software works on macOS.
 However, the Razer is lighter, and it has an extra programmable input.

 The Corsair DARK CORE RGB PRO is slightly better than the Razer Basilisk Ultimate.
-The Corsair has Bluetooth support, a higher polling rate, and the dedicated software is available on macOS.
+The Corsair has Bluetooth support and the dedicated software is available on macOS.
 On the other hand, the Razer has more programmable inputs, it's lighter, and the sensor has lower CPI variation.

 The Corsair DARK CORE RGB PRO has a gamer-friendly aesthetic.
 Its ergonomic-shaped body is made out of matte plastic with textured rubber on the back and scroll wheel.
 The side grips have the same textured pattern as the back, except they're hard plastic instead of rubber.
 There are also glossy accents on the back and near the scroll wheel.
 There's RGB lighting throughout, including on the logo, sides, and scroll wheel.